bcn-medtech/reImagineClient/README.md

 # ReImagine client

-An electron-react app to anonimize and upload medical data for online processing
+An electron-react app to anonymize and upload medical data for online processing

 ## Requirements
  * Node >= 18.0